softwaredoug/idiot-proof-git/README.md

 Alias-based [opinionated git](https://softwaredoug.com/blog/2022/11/09/idiot-proof-git-aliases.html).

-This is a dead-simple way of idiot-proofing your git experience with git aliases.
-No extra tools, no fuss, just standardized, opinionated aliases.
+Idiot-proofing your git experience with git aliases.
+No extra tools, no fuss, just standardized, opinionated aliases - for OSX users that use Github or Github Enterprise.

 ## Installation and updating